SciML/Surrogates.jl/docs/src/LinearSurrogate.md

 using Plots
 ```

+## One dimension

 ### Sampling

-We choose to sample f in 100 points between 0 and 10 using the `sample` function.
+We choose to sample f in 100 points between 5.2 and 12.5 using the `sample` function.
 The sampling points are chosen using a Sobol sequence, this can be done by passing `SobolSample()` to the `sample` function.

 ```@example linear_surrogate1D
 f(x) = 2 * x + 10.0